UstadMobile/Meshrabiya/README.md

   due to the fact that Android assigns the IP address 192.168.49.1 to all nodes that operate as a WiFi direct group owner.

+Want to try it yourself?
+Download the test app APK from [releases](releases/).

 ![Diagram](doc/android-wifi-networking.svg)

 ## Getting started